IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Jointly constructed knowledge" OR
 "Knowledge co-creation" OR
 "Knowledge co-design" OR
+"Multiple evidence-based approach" OR
 "Participatory knowledge creation" OR
 "Participatory research and development"  OR
-"Multiple evidence-based approach" OR
 "Weaving knowledge"

 ## Value change

 "Balanced relation" OR
+"Biophilia" OR
 "Caring for nature" OR
 "Community health" OR
-"Connection to nature" OR
+"Connection with nature" OR
-"Cultural preservation" OR
 "Cultural pluralism" OR
 "Cultural revitalization" OR
 "Eco-centrism" OR
 "Ecohealth" OR
+"Environmental connection" OR
 "Environmental stewardship" OR
 "Harmony with nature" OR
 "Holistic worldview" OR
 "Human-nature connection" OR
 "Human-nature relation" OR
+"Inner development" OR
+"Inner transformation" OR
 "Intrinsic value" OR
-"Interconnectedness of all life forms" OR
 "Indigenous worldview" OR
 "One health" OR
 "Planetary health" OR
 "Planetary wellbeing" OR
+"Personal transformation" OR
 "Relationality" OR
 "Relational values" OR
 "Respect for Diversity" OR
 "Spiritual connection" OR
 "Unitive vision" OR
-"Utilitarian value" OR
+"Utilitarian value"
-"Water-energy-food nexus"

 ## Collaboration and networking